 Thirsty Roots Apricot Castor Oil is very thick like JBCO but the major difference between the two oils is (aside from the fact that the apricot castor oil smells WAY better), apricot castor oil is cold pressed (the purest form of castor oil since its nutrients are retained) and Jamaican Black Castor Oil is heated.

-It’s safe to say that heating up any natural oil destroys some of its properties.
+It’s safe to say that heating up any natural oil can destroy some of its properties.
 That doesn’t mean that there are no benefits to the oil.
-Clearly there are as attested to by many users of Jamaican Black Castor Oil (read: 7 ways to use JBCO).
+Clearly there are, as attested to by many users of Jamaican Black Castor Oil (read: 7 ways to use JBCO).

 The benefits of castor oil combined with the benefits of apricot make this natural oil a super oil!
-Check out the benefits:

-Benefits of Castor Oil (Cold Pressed):
+Benefits of Castor Oil for Hair (Cold Pressed):

 - Strengthens the hair shaft and roots